manish-kale/Udacity-DSND/projects/Capstone_Project_Starbucks/README.md

 By doing this, Starbucks can allocate their promotional deals in a more effective manner.
 People who come back on a regular basis dont need buy one get one free deals, but should receive discount deals.
 People who might not be able to afford coming into Starbucks stores at a constant basis or don't go regularly for their own reasons should be given BOGO deals to reengage their interests in Starbucks and make them a more reliable customer.

-My results showed that Starbucks customers fall into 4 different categories based on mostly their income and the number of times they interact with Starbucks.
-There are 2 clusters that come consistantly to Starbucks that don't need to receive buy one get one free offers and should only receive discounted promotions.
-That way those customers still feel rewarded for being a customer, while Starbucks saves some money that they were giving away to them when they didn't have to.
-The other 2 clusters are groups of people who should be offered more buy one get one free promotions.
-These customers might not be able to afford coming into Starbucks stores at a constant basis or don't go regularly for their own reasons should be given BOGO deals to reengage their interests in Starbucks and make them a more reliable customer.